Necessary and Sufficient Conditions for Difference Flatness

-The proposed sequence of distributions is unique, and allows an efficient computation.
-The dimension of the last distribution gives rise to necessary and sufficient conditions for flatness.
-If the test yields a positive result, then a flat output can be obtained, roughly speaking, by straightening the distributions out.
-Furthermore, we show that the resulting coordinate transformation transforms the system into a structurally flat implicit triangular form.
-Thus, the main contribution of the paper is twofold.
-Firstly, we present a novel test for flatness, which is a straightforward generalization of the well-known test for static feedback linearizability.
-Secondly, we show that every flat system can be transformed into a structurally flat (implicit) normal form.
+The difference to the sequence of \cite{Grizzle:1986} is that in every step of its construction we do not proceed with the previously constructed distribution itself but rather with its largest ``projectable'' subdistribution.
+Like in \cite{Grizzle:1986} the proposed sequence of distributions is unique, allows an efficient computation, and the system is flat if and only if the dimension of the last distribution is equal to the dimension of the state space.
+Thus, we separate the problem of checking flatness from the problem of finding a flat output in the same way as it is possible for static feedback linearizability.
+If the test yields a positive result, a flat output can be obtained by straightening the distributions out with the Frobenius theorem.